BhukuDon/E-Clock-Timer/README.md

 ## :warning: License

-Distributed under the no License.
+Distributed under the Unlicense License.
 See LICENSE.txt for more information.